Iplay6432/PianoPython2/README.md

 You are good to play!!
 ## Running the program
 > [!WARNING]
-> All the commands below wont work if you downloaded from the latest release, all you have to do is run both the .jar and .exe
+> All the commands below wont work if you downloaded from the latest release, all you have to do is run both the .jar and .exe files
 ### On Windows
 ```bash
 ./start.bat